Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_debian_and_spack_exercise.md

 Please state the actual command to use in your pull request.

 Running the container like this should trigger the preparation of the two packages.
 After the container is finished running, the files `PACKAGENAME.deb` and `PACKAGENAME.tar.gz` should be present on the host system but no `build` directory or similar, i.e., make sure the package is not created in the mounted drive.
+Please package `cpackexamplelib` as **shared** library when creating the packages.

 ### Spack